 While this case is an extreme example of driver negligence, it’s not the only instance of a trucker engaging in unsafe driving.
 South Carolina police have cited several commercial truckers in recent crashes for violations that include speeding, traveling too fast for road conditions, and driving while fatigued.

-A number of factors may contribute to a commercial vehicle crash, including poor maintenance, driver error, driver health problems, and company policies that force drivers to work longer than they should.
+A number of factors may contribute to a commercial truck vehicle crash, including poor maintenance, driver error, driver health problems, and company policies that force drivers to work longer than they should.
 If you’ve been injured in a crash with a commercial vehicle, the parties responsible for your injuries should be held accountable.

 Call the Louthian Law Firm today to find out if you have a case: (803) 454-1200.